 How to Choose a Driving School

-High-quality driver education and effective parent-supervised driving practice are key to preventing teen crashes, the number one cause of death for adolescents in the U.S. What is the best way to choose a driving school?
+High-quality driver education and effective parent-supervised driving practice are key to preventing teen crashes, the number one cause of death for adolescents in the U.S. How to choose a driving school?
 With care and armed with knowledge.

 Many states require that teen drivers complete specific driver education training courses and behind-the-wheel driving before getting an intermediate license.
-Make sure that the driving school’s curriculum matches or exceeds your state’s requirements.
+When choosing a driving school, make sure that the school’s curriculum matches or exceeds your state’s requirements.

 The best driver education programs not only teach driving skills to teens, but also provide specific guidance to parents on how to practice those skills with their teens.
 Such schools promote deliberate interaction between their licensed certified driver education instructors (DEIs) and parents to ensure new skills are assessed at each stage and mastered before teens take the behind-the-wheel test.

 Teens with special needs who want to drive will need a driving school that has professionals on staff with specific training.
 The Association for Driver Rehabilitation Specialists offers a directory to help families locate a qualified school in their area.

 Tips for How to Choose a Driving School

 - Visit the facility.
 Ask questions about what the program entails, details regarding on-road practice and conditions, the instructor’s credentials, the program's accreditation status, and how much liability the school carries.